boyac/pyArchive/regression-analysis/criteo.md

 * Post Click Conversions: On-site transactions that happened in the next 30 days after a click
 * Post Click Sales Amount: Amount of the on-site transactions that happened in the next 30 days after a click

+## Descriptive Stats
+the number of counts is the counted 0s of clicks with respective campaigns, engagement level, banner sizes, plancement channels.
+- "Campaign 3" has the highest possibility of being clicked.
+- "Low" user engagement has the highest possibility of being clicked.
+- "580 x 400" has the most clicks among other banner sizes.
+- "def" is the most clicked channel.

 ![alt tag](description.jpg)

 ## Categorical Variables
+Please see below of the reclassified categorical variables
 * cmpg1 = Campaign1
 * cmpg2 = Campaign2
 * egmt1 = High